 3. Aid & Attendance, pension cash usable for any private respite source the family chooses.

 Note: PCAFC and VDC are sometimes coordinated rather than fully stacked.
 The VAMC Caregiver Support Coordinator typically pushes toward PCAFC if eligibility is clear; VDC is the fallback for veterans who don't meet PCAFC's clinical criteria.
-A&A pension is freestanding.
+A&A is a separate benefit from both and still worth filing for, but a VA pension is paid as the Maximum Annual Pension Rate minus countable income, so ask your VSO how a PCAFC stipend is treated in that calculation before you count on a combined total.

 Stack C, the mid-income non-Medicaid older-adult caregiver (OPTIONS + FCSP + LTCi)